-The engine under consideration is a 1.8L four cylinder SI engine with direct injection (see [13] for details).
-The airpath consists of a turbocharger controller with a wastegate, an intake throttle, an intercooler and a LP-EGR loop.
+The engine under consideration is a 1.8L four cylinder SI engine with direct injection (see Le Solliec et al. [2006] for details).
+The airpath consists of a turbocharger controller with a waste gate, an intake throttle, an intercooler and a low-pressure exhaust gas recirculation loop.
 This engine setup is consistent with the scheme reported in Fig. 1.

-To validate the proposed estimation strategy, as no real-time information of the intake burned gas fraction is available for this engine, we focus on the open-loop response of the normalized FAR.
-This quantity is formally defined in terms of the fuel and fresh air mass aspirated inside the cylinder at each stroke as $\phi = \frac{1}{FAR{sf}} \frac{m{inj}}{m{air}}$.
-It has to be regulated to the unity to maximize the efficiency of after-treatment devices.
-Usually, this control is realized with the injection path8, using the measurements of a dedicated sensor located downstream of the turbine (Lambda Sensor).
+To validate the proposed estimation strategy, as no real-time information of the intake burned gas fraction is available for this engine, we focus on the open-loop response of the FAR.
+This quantity has to be regulated to the unity to maximize the efficiency of post-treatment devices.
+Usually, this control is realized with the injection path, using the measurements of a dedicated sensor located downstream of the turbine.